christinalicence/crime_map/docs/Testing.md

 ### User Testing/Feedback

 User testing was carried out, a useful piece of feedback was to ensure it could be fully used with just the keyboard.
-The tab button wasn't working properly to move between different features of the site.
+The tab button wasn't working properly to move between the different crimes in the dropdown list.
+I solved this by adding tabindex="0" to the code.

 ## Automated Testing using Jest